-The assumptions on the usage of the hardware platform (A.Plat-Appl), treatment of user data (A.Resp-Appl) and on usage of key-dependent functions (A.Key-Function) have to be fulfilled (see part B, chapter 1.6 of this report).
-For measures important for A.Key-Function refer to [17].
+The assumptions and related security requirements for the non-ITenvironment on the usage of the hardware platform (A.Plat-Appl), treatment of user data (A.Resp-Appl) and on usage of key-dependent functions (A.Key-Function) have to be fulfilled (see part B, chapter 1.6 of this report).
+For measures important for A.Key-Function refer to [23].